michael2012z/BitBible/markdown/KJV/files/Num.md

 38. And Balaam said unto Balak, Lo, I am come unto thee: have I now any power at all to say any thing? the word that God putteth in my mouth, that shall I speak.

-39. And Balaam went with Balak, and they came unto Kirjath–huzoth.Kirjath–huzoth: or, a city of streets
+39. And Balaam went with Balak, and they came unto Kirjath–huzoth.

 40. And Balak offered oxen and sheep, and sent to Balaam, and to the princes that were with him.